leandrosimoes/buscacep/README.md

-# buscacep
+# BuscaCep

-Brazil postal code search project.
+Simple project to search Brazil postal codes using the CORREIOS (A government company that provides many services) web service.